MicrosoftDocs/learn/learn-pr/dot-net-maui/separate-ui-and-logic-with-data-binding/includes/2-compare-event-and-data-bound.md

 - `Button` control:

   The button's `Command` property is bound to a property named `RefreshWeather`. `Command` is a property on the button that invokes code when the button is pressed.
-It's an alternative to the `Clicked` event that is used in data binding.
+It's an alternative to the `Clicked` event that's used in data binding.

 - `Label` control: